A Path Forward Exhibit

 Relocating the statue to Macaulay Church (or the Court House, as some have suggested here) will address my first concern.
 Realizing the vision for the "first space" will be challenging and potentially hugely rewarding.
 For many of us, the statue has represented a blatant denial of the Truth about Canada's founding and its "founding father".
 I wish us well.

-Paul Allen about 2 years ago
+Paul Allen over 2 years ago

 I respect the many good things that Sir John A. contributed to this wonderful country in the 1800's.
 He has been unfairly targeted by groups as a result of attention to residential schools.
 Many, many prime ministers allowed residential schools to exist after Sir John A. but they have escaped the assault that has fallen on Canada's first prime minister.
 The churches that physically managed the schools have also not faced the objection that Sir John A. has.
 The statue is a beautiful piece of art depicting a young local lawyer who went on to unify this country.
 I would be in favour of its placement in front of the old court house.

-Bruce Nicholson about 2 years ago
+Bruce Nicholson over 2 years ago

 If the Mohawks want a museum let them pay for it.
 Then they can decide what's in it.
 There is no reason tax payers of the County should foot the bill or the City should be involved.

-John Gare about 2 years ago
+John Gare over 2 years ago

 The Holding Court sculpture rightly celebrates Sir John A as a young attorney and a prominent member of the Picton community in 1835, long before Confederation and even longer before decisions were taken by the Canadian Government regarding the residential school system (RSS).
 As such it should continue to be displayed in a prominent public stand alone setting.
 It seems to me the Courthouse in Picton would be an ideal location.
 Today's community should be grateful to the artist who created this sculpture and to the community group in the past who commissioned it.